livebg/artwork/README.md

     <%= artwork_tag @film, :board, :'1440x', :image => {:class => 'poster'} %>
     <%= artwork_tag @gallery, :cover, :'900x' %>

+### Base (default) resolution

+The base resolution defeined by `Artwork.default_resolution` is there to assist in development and to make calculating the image width percentage in relation to the viewport width easier.

+For example, to define a half-width image in a setting where your base resolution is 1600 px, you can use:

+    <%= artwork_tag @record, :cover, :'800x' %>

+In general, it's convenient to set the base resolution to what your dev team's screen width is.

+### Custom base resolutions

+The gem supports per-tag base resolutions via the following syntax:

+    <%= artwork_tag @record, :cover, :'800x@1200' %>

+This effectively means "size the image as 2/3 of the viewport width".

 ## Thumb Selection Algorithm

 The following criteria are taken into account for picking up the appropriate